MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-apis-use-cases.md

 - Your organization develops 3d printing software using a propriety file format.
 You want to use MIP to protect the file, so it can be printed only by specific users.
 Using the Protection API, you can apply protection to the file so that only authorized consumers can open and print it.

 - Your organization develops an eDiscovery solution that processes Exchange mailboxes and .PST files.
-Your application must be able to allow users to decrypt messages to perform eDiscovery.
+Your application needs to allow users to decrypt messages to perform eDiscovery.
 Using a custom message/RPMSG parser and a sufficiently privileged account, you can use the RMS API to:
   - decrypt the encrypted file
   - scan the contents
   - discard if out of scope, or package if in scope